brunibrun/easy_midi_transcribe/README.md

 -	PyAudio == 0.2.11

-This project is based upon code from Ania Wsz's [rtmonoaudio2midi] and was created in python 3.7.
+This project is based on code from Ania Wsz's [rtmonoaudio2midi] and was created in python 3.7.

 [rtmonoaudio2midi]: <https://github.com/aniawsz/rtmonoaudio2midi>